sriyachakravarthy/EDGE_LLM_FINAL_SUBMISSION/README.md

 ### Evaluating local models

-1. Download models from Original_models folder in fp16 format using the provided link in ``saved_models.txt`` into a folder.
+1. Download models from Original_models folder in fp16 format using the provided link in ``model_checkpoint.txt`` into a folder.
 2. The downloaded folders' content should look like
    ```
    ├── config.json # Configuration file for the model